-Nottingham University Hospitals has a policy which includes penalty charges which may be applied if equipment lost or damaged beyond repair.
+Nottingham University Hospitals has a policy which includes delay of ugrade date which may be applied if equipment is lost or damaged beyond repair.
 If your equipment is lost or damaged please contact Cochlear Care (if registered) and the NAIP Helpdesk as soon as possible.
-You can download the following documents for more information:
+The following document gives more information about what you need to do:

 News & Events